 Wormwood's feathery, silver-green, fragrant leaves are covered in soft, silky hairs.
 Foliage is used fresh as filler in bouquets, or dried in wreaths.
 Panicles of tiny, yellow flowers appear in summer.

-Kept clipped, wormwood can be shaped into an attractive silver-green 2-4 foot tall hedge.
-Wormwood is an excellent background plant in the herb or flower garden; grows nicely with Delphiniums.
+Kept clipped, wormwood can be shaped into an attractive, 2-4 foot tall hedge.
+It is an excellent background plant in the herb or flower garden; wormwood grows nicely with Delphiniums.
 Has has been used to make a bitter tonic to stimulate the appetite, improve digestion.
 A winter hardy perennial to zone 3.Wormwood seeds cannot be shipped to North Dakota.

-Sow seed in cell packs or flats, press into soil but do not cover.
+Sow wormwood seed in cell packs or flats, press into soil, do not cover.
 Needs light to germinate.
 Kept at 65-70°F., germination is in 10-14 days.
-Transplant into the garden after all danger of frost 24 inches apart, in rows 3 feet apart.
+Transplant wormwood seedlings into the garden 24 inches apart, in rows 3 feet apart, after all danger of frost.

 Growing wormwood: Direct sowing of wormwood seed is not recommended.
 Prefers full sun or part shade.
 Afternoon shade best in warm to hot climates.
 Plants perform best in well-drained soil, with some summer water.
 Avoid growing wormwood in rich soil, with ample water, plants can be invasive.
 Wormwood is drought, heat, and deer resistant.